Are Labour’s Policy Decisions Biased Against Those Who Traditionally Don’t Support Them ?

 Many small businesses, especially within the hospitality sector are in despair about their financial viability following the NI increase and the rise in the minimum wage.
 The CBI have condemned Reeves’ strategy and quite rightly point out that Labour has effectively ‘shot itself in the foot’ regarding its own flagship growth strategy, by forcing businesses to put a hold on new recruitment and investment.
 Their ‘stony silent’ reception of Reeves’ address to them yesterday speaks volumes; her assertion that this budget would never be repeated will have been taken with the ‘large pinch of salt’ it deserved.
 There are reports of splits within the Labour party and even in the cabinet on the wisdom of all 4 decisions (particularly since many of the new Labour MP intake will have elderly relatives and will no doubt be quietly sending their offspring to private schools !).

-Given all this, we have to ask the question “Do the leadership really know what they are doing, or is this just a political and economic ‘revenge fest’ they are taking the opportunity to indulge in…while they still can ?”.
+Given all this, we have to ask the question “Do the leadership really know what they're doing, or is this just a political and economic ‘revenge fest’ they are taking the opportunity to indulge in…while they still can ?”.
 Either way, things don’t look good for the UK economy or our social cohesiveness.

 To answer the competence question, we need to look at what each of the 4 measures above is actually likely to achieve from a revenue generating point of view.